Snapshot Of World Markets

-Relief at the abatement in Covid protests in China as well as comments from key central bank officials dominated investor sentiment across markets.
-ECB top official's comments that inflation had not likely peaked unnerved sentiment ahead of the release of the inflation numbers from Germany on Tuesday and from France on Wednesday.
+Relief at the more-than-expected drop in inflation in the Euro Area that triggered hopes of softening in stance by the ECB helped boost sentiment across markets.
+Caution however prevailed ahead of the Fed chair's speech later in the day as well as key data releases from the U.S. viz PCE inflation on Thursday and non-farm payrolls data on Friday.

 Asian stocks finished trading mostly on a positive note.
-European benchmarks are trading mostly lower.
-Wall Street futures have edged up.
+European benchmarks are trading mostly higher.
+Wall Street futures too have edged up.

 Dollar Index weakened from the previous day's levels.
-Bond yields eased across regions.
-Crude oil prices staged a rebound amidst strong hopes of China's Covid pivot.
+Bond yields eased in the U.S. but surged in Europe.
+Crude oil prices staged a rebound amidst data that showed a higher-than-expected drop in crude oil inventories in the U.S. Strong hopes of an easing in Covid curbs by China also supported the rally.
 Gold gained amidst the Dollar's weakness.
-Cryptocurrencies rallied.
+Cryptocurrencies extended gains.

 Here is a snapshot of the world markets at this hour across stocks, currencies, bonds, commodities and cryptocurrencies.